tomasreimers/webgl-vr-demo/README.md

 3. VR: Enables stereoscopic viewing for mobile VR viewing.

+Additionally, tapping the screen (or pressing the button on a Google VR headset, will pause the animation).

 ## Code

 Our code can be found in the `app/` directory.
 The most relevant Javascript files